cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 - The `r pkg("collapsibleTree")` package creates collapsible tree diagram to visualize hierarchical data structures based on D3.js.
 It supports clicking on tree nodes to expand and collapse child nodes, as well as tooltips and zooming.

-- The `r pkg("rD3plot")` package creates interactive, evolutive and self-analytical networks.
+- The `r pkg("rD3plot")` package creates interactive, temporal networks with a GUI which enable the exploration of information and customization of visual aspects.
 Represents and manages information from a database about a network.
 It also allows you to view the evolution of the added elements.
 It provides node search, filter, display customization, playback controls and bar charts.
 Information can be explored on a table, tool tips and information window.
+Tutorials can be seen on the developer Github: [https://github.com/BioinfoUSAL/VisualAnalyticsWorkshop](https://github.com/BioinfoUSAL/VisualAnalyticsWorkshop).

 ## Miscellaneous